 Yes.
-You can identify more than one person as a Main Contact to ensure back up or continuity.
-The Primary Main Contact will be responsible for approving any additional Main Contacts; however, only DRS can set up or modify access for each Main Contact.
-The Primary Main Contact should keep in mind that any person designated as a Main Contact will have the ability to grant security access in ERA to others in their organization.
+You can identify more than one person as a Main Contact.
+The Primary Main Contact is responsible for approving any additional Main Contacts, but only DRS can set up or modify access for each Main Contact.
+The Primary Main Contact should keep in mind that any person designated as a Main Contact has the ability to grant security access in ERA to others in their organization.

 Yes.
 For employers who report through the new ERA Interactive, we will pre-populate ERA with the data we already have from the employer’s last regular report.

-New data elements will be left blank.
-Employers can submit new data (via SFT, Manual File Upload or Interactive) once they have adopted ERA.
+New data elements are left blank.
+Employers can submit new data (via SFT, Manual File Upload or Interactive once they have adopted ERA.

-No. You should not program your system to use zeros or any other filler character in the status code field (for example, don't report an “A” code as “A000 or “000A”).
+No. You should not program your system to use zeros or any other filler character in the Extended Status Code field (for example, don't report an “A” code as “A000 or “000A”).
 ERA will accept codes between 1-4 characters long.
 Filler characters will result in rejection of the record for containing an invalid status code.

 You will continue to find your Edit Messages report in “My Documents.”
-In ERA, you will be able to export this report to Excel.
+In ERA, you can review edit messages in PDF and Excel.

-No. There is no size limit for files submitted in ERA; however, processing time will depend on your file size and how many other employers submit files at the same time.
+No. There's no size limit for files submitted in ERA; however, processing time depends on your file size and how many other employers submit files at the same time.

-No. The “Max Compensation Exceeds Date” and “Max Compensation Exceed Indicator” fields are not related to tracking DCP or other 401a plan contributions.
+No. The “Max Compensation Exceeds Date” and “Max Compensation Exceed Date” fields aren't related to tracking DCP or other 401a plan contributions.
 IRC Section 401 (a)(17) restricts the amount of salary used to determine a benefit.
 The law does not limit the amount of salary earned or paid in a year, only the amount DRS can use.

-In ERA, the new fields will be “read only” for employers and updated by DRS.
+In ERA, the new fields are “read only” for employers and updated by DRS.
 You can use the two new fields to track an employee who approaches or reaches the maximum compensation limit.

 Yes.
 If you're an SFT employer, you can use various methods to report retroactive earnings, as you did in the past.
-In ERA, SFT employers can pick and choose among the following options:
+In ERA, SFT employers can choose among the following options:

 Employers who submit regular reporting via Interactive will use Interactive for all reporting.
 DRS will continue to be available to assist with unique circumstances (for example, if the employer must make several adjustments due to a contract settlement).

 That depends.
-If you complete the enrollment process in Interactive, and then also report the new member via SFT, it will create a duplicate; however, if you stop the Interactive process without completing enrollment, and then report the person as a new member via SFT, a duplicate will not be created.
-This is because you won’t have actually reported anything via Interactive.
-You will be able to easily tell whether you have completed the enrollment process when you use the Interactive method.
+If you complete the enrollment process in Interactive, and then also report the new member via SFT, it creates a duplicate; however, if you stop the Interactive process without completing enrollment, and then report the person as a new member via SFT, a duplicate isn't created.
+This is because you haven't actually reported anything via Interactive.
+You can easily tell whether you have completed the enrollment process when you use the Interactive method.

-You will have three methods to choose from to report your regular retirement file:
+You have three methods to choose from to report your regular retirement file:

 You can submit correction files via the same method as your regular file, or you can use Interactive.

-However, if you use the Multiple Record Layout (MRL) to submit files via SFT or Manual File Upload, the MRL must be updated to include the optional email address field.
-The file will reject if the format does not allow space for the email address field.
-If you opt not to submit email addresses for members, the field can be left blank.
+No. Submitting an email address is optional; however, if you use the Multiple Record Layout (MRL) to submit files via SFT or Manual File Upload, you must update the MRL to include the optional email address field.
+The file will reject if the format doesn't allow space for the email address field.
+If you opt not to submit email addresses for members, leave the field blank.
 For more information about the updated MRL, please see the ERA Tech Requirements and Reporting Procedures.

-DRS will use member email addresses to support employers in educating members about retirement, as well as notifying members of actions they need to take.
-For example, ERA will automatically email new PERS members a reminder if they have not made a Plan 2/3 choice before the deadline.
+DRS uses member email addresses to support employers in educating members about retirement, as well as to notify members of actions they need to take.
+For example, ERA automatically emails new PERS/SERS/TRS members a reminder if they haven't made a Plan 2/3 choice before the deadline.

 Yes.
-The Member Lookup process will replace MRV.
-You will be able to look up a member’s system and plan history, and view additional information depending on your relationship to the member (former, current or prospective employment).
+The Member Lookup process replaces MRV.
+You can look up a member’s system and plan history, and view additional information depending on your relationship to the member (former, current or prospective employment).

 Yes.
-The Determine Member Eligibility Process will cover almost all known eligibility scenarios (one such example would be a SERS 2/3 member with emergency Substitute Teacher credentials [TRS 0]).
-Your responses to a series of questions about a member’s eligibility will trigger additional questions to narrow down a determination.
-The scenarios will include members working in multiple positions, substitute teaching, retiree return to work and many others.
-And as always, DRS team members will be available if you want additional support in making an eligibility determination.
+The Determine Member Eligibility Process covers almost all known eligibility scenarios (one example is a SERS 2/3 member with emergency Substitute Teacher credentials [TRS 0]).
+Your responses to a series of questions about a member’s eligibility trigger additional questions to narrow down a determination.
+The scenarios include members working in multiple positions, substitute teaching, retiree return to work and many others.
+And as always, DRS team members are available if you want additional support in making an eligibility determination.

 Yes.
-If you choose to use the extended status code “A1,” that compensation and hours would be reported on a separate record from the regular compensation being reported with the “A” code.
+If you choose to use the status code “A1,” that compensation and hours are reported on a separate record from the regular compensation reported with the “A” code.
 At this time, use of the “A1” code is optional.

-Interactive is the reporting method that will allow you to “interact” with ERA to report retirement data.
-Interactive will be one of the three ways to report retirement data to DRS (Secure File Transfer [SFT], Manual File Upload or Interactive).
-Interactive is similar to, and will replace, WBET.
+Interactive is the reporting method that allows you to “interact” with ERA to report retirement data.
+Interactive is one of the three ways to report retirement data to DRS (they are: Secure File Transfer [SFT], Manual File Upload and Interactive).
+Interactive is similar to, and replaces, WBET.

 That depends.
-If you submit a file in the new ERA MRL file format before ERA adoption, the entire file will be rejected unless it meets certain requirements.
+If you submit a file in the new ERA MRL file format before ERA adoption, the entire file is rejected unless it meets certain requirements.

 If you want to discuss early adoption of the ERA MRL, contact DRSERAOutreach@drs.wa.gov to discuss requirements.

-No. Employers will not be able to run activity reports to track their employee’s activities; however, DRS is keeping a list of requests from employers.
-As we move forward, items from this list will be evaluated and may be incorporated into ERA in the future.
+No. Employers can't run activity reports to track their employee’s activities; however, DRS is keeping a list of requests from employers.
+As we move forward, we'll evlauate the requests and possibly incorporate them into ERA in the future.

 Yes.
 All DRS correspondence is subject to disclosure as required by the PRA.
-So an email automatically generated by the ERA Portal will be treated the same as other correspondence with DRS.
+So an email automatically generated by the ERA Portal is treated the same as other correspondence with DRS.